 The following are updates and resources intended to inform patrons about issues the district faces in its efforts to secure adequate funding and provide equity for all students, regardless of income.

-In December 2016, the Eudora Board of Education adopted their priorities for the 2017 session of the Kansas Legislature.
-Each January, these shares these priorities with the legislators representing the district.
-In 2017, this is Sen. Tom Holland, Rep. Kim Karleskint and Rep. John Wilson.
+In January 2018, the Eudora Board of Education adopted their priorities for the session of the Kansas Legislature.
+These priorities are shared shares these priorities with the legislators representing the district.
+In 2018, this is Sen. Tom Holland, Rep. Kim Karleskint and Rep. Eileen Horn.

 Superintendent of Schools Steve Splichal outlined these three top priorities for the district in letters to Eudora's elected officials:

 - A wholly adequate, equitable and sustainable school finance formula that fulfills the state's Constitutional duty to fund Kansas public schools.
-Full funding of special education and all-day kindergarten/early childhood programs, should be addressed in the funding formula.
+Full funding of special education, career and technical education and early childhood programs, should be addressed in the funding formula.

 - Preservation of true local control in school districts and communities.
 Kansas schools and communities have been made strong through generations of state support, coupled with local control.
 The Kansas Legislature is urged to return to this balance, rejecting proposals that diminish Kansans' ability to evaluate the best solutions for their own communities' well being.
 Also a priority is restoring local communities' rights to hold school district and municipal elections on dates not associated with the November general election.